dgraph-io/dgraph/wiki/content/deploy/index.md

 ```
 docker-compose up -d
 ```
-This would start 2 Docker containers, one running Dgraph Server and the other Zero on the same machine.
+This would start 3 Docker containers running Dgraph Zero, Server and Ratel on the same machine.
 Docker would restart the containers in case there is any error.
 You can look at the logs using `docker-compose logs`.

+## Multi Host Setup

+### Using Docker Swarm

-### Cluster setup using Docker Swarm
+#### Cluster setup using Docker Swarm

 {{% notice "note" %}}These instructions are for running Dgraph Server without TLS config.
-Instructions for running with TLS would be added soon.{{% /notice %}}
+Instructions for running with TLS refer [TLS instructions](#tls-configuration).{{% /notice %}}

 Here we'll go through an example of deploying 3 Dgraph Server nodes and 1 Zero on three different AWS instances using Docker Swarm with a replication factor of 3.

-* Make sure you have Docker Machine installed from the [step above]({{< relref "#deployment-on-aws">}}).
+* Make sure you have Docker Machine installed by following [instructions](https://docs.docker.com/machine/install-machine/).

 ```sh
 docker-machine --version